-The impact of international tax policy on Finance Bill 2021 (the Bill) is primarily through the introduction of new rules to transpose Ireland's remaining EU ATAD measures; Interest Limitation Rules and Reverse Anti-Hybrid rules, as required under EU law.
+The impact of international tax policy on Finance Act 2021 (the Act) is primarily through the introduction of new rules to transpose Ireland's remaining EU ATAD measures; Interest Limitation Rules and Reverse Anti-Hybrid rules, as required under EU law.
 We also see the introduction of further EU tax transparency rules for digital platforms ('DAC7').

-The Ireland-Germany double tax agreement will also be updated by reference to a new protocol.
-The new Ireland-Kosovo Double Tax Agreement will also be ratified by Ireland on the passing of the Bill.
+The Ireland-Germany double tax agreement is also updated by reference to a new protocol.
+The new Ireland-Kosovo Double Tax

+Agreement is also ratified by Ireland under the Act.

-We anticipate that future Finance Bills will continue to implement changes required to give effect to internationally agreed tax reforms (for example, the OECD global tax reform and EU tax reform agenda) or in response to unilateral changes (such as the US tax reform proposals).
+We anticipate that future Finance Acts will continue to implement changes required to give effect to internationally agreed tax reforms (for example, the OECD global tax reform and EU tax reform agenda) or in response to unilateral changes (such as the US tax reform proposals).